Hannah Claus

 Associated events

-This artwork was created as part of the construction Centre Sanaaq, situated in the Ville-Marie borough.
-It was produced under the Québec government’s Politique d’intégration des arts à l’architecture et à l’environnement des bâtiments et des sites gouvernementaux et publics.
+The artwork was produced within the context of the construction project for the Sanaaq Centre, situated in the Peter-McGill district of the Ville-Marie borough.
+In compliance with the Québec government’s Politique d’intégration des arts à l’architecture et à l’environnement des bâtiments et des sites gouvernementaux et publics, this building is required to incorporate an artwork designed specifically for it.

 Hannah Claus